 Think about how often you’ve used your wipers this winter.
-Mine in particular have been scraped and shaken mercilessly after ice storms and blizzards.
-The daily winter exposure to cold, heat, wiper fluid, and salt cause the wiper rubber to crack, split, and tear.
-It’s best to get a new set, because ragged blades won’t will not help with April’s showers.
+Mine in particular has been scraped and shaken mercilessly after ice storms and blizzards.
+The daily winter exposure to cold, heat, wiper fluid and salt cause the wiper rubber to crack, split, and tear.
+It’s best to get a new set, because ragged blades won’t help with April’s showers.

 Assess the Damage

-Similar to the impact on your wipers, frost factors in on the breakdown of many parts of your car, from sealing to floor.
-If the weather stripping around the doors and truck are damaged, it won’t seal properly.
-Rain water can get in, so you need to patch or replace it now.
+Similar to the impact on your wipers, frost factors in on the breakdown of many parts of your car, from ceiling to floor.
+If the weather stripping around the doors and trunk are damaged, it won’t seal properly.
+Rainwater can get in, so you need to patch or replace it now.
 If you don’t already, before next winter, it’s a good idea to apply a rubber protectant to the stripping to stop cracking and sticking.
 Check the seals, hoses, belts of your car for cracks or thinning, and all fluid levels especially windshield fluid.
 Spring is also a good time to rotate and balance your tires after all the impact of winter potholes and parking.

 See the Sun

 Finally, clean the inside of the windows.
-Newspaper works surprisingly well, although of course you can also use microfiber clothes.
+Newspaper works surprisingly well, although of course, you can also use microfiber cloths.
 Use a horizontal stroke to wipe across the interior windows.
 If you have tinted windows, you may need to use a special cleaner.